alphagov/govuk-frontend/docs/contributing/coding-standards/nunjucks-api.md

 # Component API definition and use
 We have chosen as Nunjucks as the templating language for GOV.UK Frontend components.
 We expose those templates as reusable chunks of code: macros.
 Developers import macros into their application, call them as per documentation and provide data to its options.

 To provide a level of consistency for developers we have standardised option names, their expected input, use and placement.
-There are expectations, and  if so they are documented accordingly.
+There are exceptions, and  if so they are documented accordingly.

 The options (arguments) accepted by the component macro are specified in a `[component-name].yaml` file as `params`.
 Each option should have the following attributes: `name`, `type`, `required`, `description`.